ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_course_from_scratch.md

 ---

+## Welcome!

 Dear instructor,

 We are happy that you are considering using these website templates for your course.
 We've been enjoying a relatively standardized setup and the convenience of hosting our course sites via GitHub pages.
 These templates are being developed and used by the instructors at UCSB, and we welcome other instructors to help us and improve documentation.
+Submit any questions or concerns via the [GitHub Issues](https://github.com/ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/issues).

 The templates run using the Jekyll engine, which mainly means that the exact file names and their relative placement are **very important**.

-Documentation for the setup is a work in progress, but here are the rough steps to get you started:
+Documentation for the setup is a work in progress, but below are the rough steps to get you started.

+### Create and set up the GitHub organizations and repos

-* create the GitHub Organization for the overall course, and then, in that organization, create a repo for the specific instance of that course:
+* create the GitHub Organization for the overall course, and then, in that organization, create a repo for the specific instance/offering of that course:
-	* For example, `ucsb-cs16` is an organization/repo for the main CS 16 course, but the `w19` and `s19` (Winter and Spring 2019) versions are for the specific instances of the course (summer uses the `m` prefix).
+	* For example, `ucsb-cs16` is an organization/repo for the main CS 16 course, but the `w19` and `s19` (Winter and Spring 2019) versions are for the specific offerings of the course (summer uses the `m` prefix).
-	* Therefore, the main course repo has the info and resources applicable to the course regardless of the term (e.g., references for how to set up the programming environment, which are used every time the course is taught), whereas the course instances contain due dates, office hours, schedule, etc. that are specific to the quarter/semester the course is taught in.
+	* Therefore, the main course repo has the info and resources applicable to the course regardless of the term (e.g., references for how to set up the programming environment, which are used every time the course is taught), whereas the course instances/offerings contain due dates, office hours, schedule, etc. that are specific to the quarter/semester the course is taught in.

-* Activate GitHub Pages by going into your repo's Settings and under the GitHub Pages option select Source "master branch".
+* Activate GitHub Pages by going into your repo's Settings and under the "GitHub Pages" option select Source "master branch".

 * To develop the course locally on your laptop (instead of through the GitHub interface), clone your repo as well as the repo with the boilerplate files:
 ```bash
 git clone https://github.com/ucsb-cs16/s19.git cs16-s19
 ```
-   * Pro tip: as you can see above, I recommend cloning the repo into a directory that's prefixed with the course code, which allows you to differentiate between the different course repos from the same term.
+   * **Pro tip**: as you can see above, I recommend cloning the repo into a directory that's prefixed with the course code, which allows you to differentiate between the different course repos from the same term.
+Otherwise, if you teach, e.g., cs16 and cs8 in the S19 quarter, you'll end up with two `s19` repos for two different quarters.

+### Add the boilerplate files

-* Copy the initial boilerplate files into your course repo that is in the `course_dir` path (change It in the command below).
+* Copy the initial boilerplate files into your course repo that is in the `course_dir` path (change the path in the command below).
 For more information, see the [Basic setup for w19 and later](https://ucsb-cs-course-repos.github.io/topics/basic_setup_w19_and_later)

 TODO: Dead link above, fix it.
-In the meantime, the boilerplate files are here: <https://github.com/ucsb-cs-course-repos/boilerplate>
+In the meantime,
+The boilerplate files are here: <https://github.com/ucsb-cs-course-repos/boilerplate>

 ```bash